donet-server/donet/README.md

 ## Legal

-"we", "us", and "our" refer to the Github organization, "Donet".
+"we", "us", and "our" refer to the authors of the Donet engine.

 “Disney” may refer to The Walt Disney Company, or any of its subsidiaries.